Billy Henderson (coach): Coaching career

 After all of his successes he moved to Athens, Georgia to coach at Clarke Central High School.
 His biggest sacrifice was not being able to coach his son who was the quarterback at Mount de Sales in Macon.
 Coach Henderson was still able to keep up with his son and attend several playoff games.
 By 1974, Henderson led the Clarke Central Gladiators to a 5-4-1 record.

 The Clarke Central Gladiators lost the first four games of the 1975 season, scoring only 6 points while allowing 121 points against them.
 Henderson told his team that their performances were not acceptable and they were going to have practice that next morning at 7 a.m.
 “I suggested they stay home because I was going to try to kill them,” says Henderson.
 As the next week came Henderson and the Gladiators shocked the undefeated and fourth ranked Dunwoody, 14–7.
 Not to mention this game was their first victory of the season.
 This team worked very hard and won the sub-region championship.

-By the 1977 season, his team had outscored their opponents 211-25 heading into the first round of the play-offs.
+By the 1977 season, his team had outscored their opponents 211-25 heading into the first round of the playoffs.
 This was when Henderson won his first state title game as a head coach against Valdosta 16-14 following a tragic summer death of one of his players.
 Winning became a ritual.
 The 1978 team finished 9-2 and the 1979 team finished undefeated, 15–0.
 When this season was over, Henderson was offered a job at Georgia Tech, but rejected it.
 Henderson had lost interest in coaching college ball.
 After all of these successes, the Gladiators were expected to do a lot.
 Anything less than a state championship would have meant that the Gladiators had failed.